revsmoke/Estate/README.md

 ## ⚠️ Disclaimer

-This application is provided as a tool to help organize and track estate assets.
-It does not provide legal, financial, or tax advice.
-Always consult qualified professionals for estate planning and management.
+This software is provided as a tool to help organize and track estate assets.
+It does **not** provide legal, financial, or tax advice.
+Always consult qualified professionals regarding estate planning and management matters.

-## 🙏 Acknowledgments

-- Based on standard estate inventory practices
-- Inspired by the need for digital estate management tools
-- Built with web standards for maximum compatibility

 ---
 Made with ❤️ & 💨 by RevSmoke